karazijal/clevrtex-generation/README.md

 Download appropriate textures and place them into `data/materials/textures` and `data/outd_materials/textures`.
 We include .blend files for materials which have been stripped of the original textures (due to licensing restrictions) but contain the settings adjustments made.
+Skip the following instructions if working with existing .blend files.

 ##### To recreate/add new materials:
 The following process needs to be applied for all materials.
 Consider using [addon](https://help.poliigon.com/en/articles/2540839-poliigon-material-converter-addon-for-blender) provided by Poliigon.